fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 #### AWS

 The `aws/` folder contains all of the common code that uses AWS Boto SDK, which requires the AWS CLI to function correctly.
 The installation instructions for the AWS CLI can be found in the [DATA Act installation guide](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/master/doc/INSTALL.md).

+#### Migrations

+This contains the code for running migrations to different alembic versions of the databases, and contains the version history for all alembic migrations.

 #### Models